 Peak to Peak places middle and high school students in courses according to their ability and knowledge, not grade level or chronological age.
 Once enrolled in Peak to Peak, new middle school students are assessed in several curricular areas and asked for previous course level and performance information to determine appropriate course placement.

-Can students who have not attended a Core Knowledge program succeed at Peak to Peak?
+Can students who have not attended the elementary program succeed at Peak to Peak?

 Definitely.
-Many of Peak to Peak’s current students did not attend a Core Knowledge elementary school and are successfully learning in Peak to Peak’s middle and high school program.
+Many of Peak to Peak’s current students did not attend our elementary school and are successfully learning in Peak to Peak’s middle and high school program.
 It is a good match for students who desire a rigorous academic program that provides excellent content while developing critical thinking skills.

 What extracurricular activities and athletics are offered at the middle school level?

 What distinguishes Peak to Peak High School?

 High school students are supported and expected to pursue the most rigorous classes possible to prepare them for success in college and beyond.
 Students who demonstrate mastery of knowledge and skill may enroll in one or more of the 20 Advanced Placement courses offered in the high school.
 Extensive college counseling is integrated into classroom lessons and is founded on a personalized approach to helping students discover, apply, and be accepted to the best fit college of their choice.
 The school is an excellent match for students who want to work hard to achieve an outstanding education in a highly supportive environment.
 Peak to Peak is large enough to offer a variety of programs and small enough to be sure each student is known and valued as an individual of great potential and promise.

 Peak to Peak’s high school features the Peak Scholar Award.
 This award was designed for students who desire a challenging, well-rounded high school experience, the Peak Scholar Diploma indicates to highly selective colleges the Peak Scholar’s commitment to excellence.
 The Peak Scholar Diploma demonstrates achievement in the following areas: